adam-maj/robotics/README.md

 Progress in deep reinforcement learning for robotics was also driven by the improved usability of simulation software that occurred at the same time.

-Training robotic control policies in simulation offers the advantage of parallelization and scale that far exceeds what's possible in reality, due to the ability to scale up training by just increasing the amount of compute dedicated to it (in contrast to reality, where training is constrained by expensive hardware and the rate limits of physics).
+Training robotic control policies in simulation offers the advantage of parallelization and scale that far exceeds what's possible in reality, due to the ability to scale up training by just increasing the amount of compute dedicated to it (in contrast to reality, where training is constrained by expensive hardware and the speed of real-world interactions).

 However, early simulation software was not designed specifically for robotics, and did not have enough accuracy in its contact and rigid body dynamics to generate policies that work in the real world.